onero/CTF-NC3/README.md

 # NC3 CTF Writeups

-Welcome to the official GitHub repository for team Adamino's Capture The Flag (CTF) writeups!
+Welcome to the official GitHub repository for team Adamino's NC3 CTF writeups!
 This repository serves as a comprehensive archive of our team's journey through various CTF challenges, documenting our approaches, solutions, and reflections.

+# Adding a writeup

+Please use generate-writeups.sh for auto templating of a new writeup!

 # About Us